Finding Your Online Doctorate in Education (EdD) Program

 Last updated

-The doctorate in education (EdD) has become a popular credential for working educators looking advance their careers.
-EdD programs offer extensive coursework and research opportunities in leadership, curriculum and instruction, policy making, and administration.
-Online EdD programs have taken the degree even further, giving working educators the flexibility they need to take classes without leaving their full-time jobs.
+The EdD (Doctor of Education) has become a sought-after qualification for educators who wish to progress in their careers.
+EdD programs provide a comprehensive curriculum and research opportunities in areas such as leadership, curriculum and instruction, policy-making, and administration.
+Online EdD programs have made this degree even more accessible, enabling working educators to take courses without disrupting their full-time jobs due to the added flexibility.

 How do I find the right online EdD program?
 What’s the difference between an EdD and a PhD in education?
 How long does it take to earn an online EdD?